Welcome to the English Department at Moorpark College

 COMMITTEE SERVICE

 Full-time instructors are expected to serve on College and Department Committees.
-Standing committees include Academic Senate, Campus Environment, Curriculum, District Council on Student Learning Fiscal Planning, Safety, Staff Development, Student Learning Outcomes, Student Success, Student Service Council, Technology, LLR, and Wellness.
+Standing committees include Academic Senate, Campus Environment, Course Learning Outcomes, Curriculum, District Council on Student Learning Fiscal Planning, Safety, Staff Development, Student Learning Outcomes, Student Success, Student Service Council, Technology, LLR, and Wellness.
 If you have an interest in one of these committees, please notify the Dean.
 Part-time instructors are invited (though not expected) to participate in committees.

 TRAVEL AND CONFERENCES